An Interview

 No, I haven’t, hadn’t.

-Yeah, that’ll be nice.
+Yeah, that’d be nice.